isb-cgc/readthedocs/docs/source/sections/ExploringISB-CGC.rst

 *****************************************
-Intro to Exploring ISB-CGC Data and Tools
+Introduction to ISB-CGC Data and Tools
 *****************************************

 -------------------